What Should I Be Using to Lubricate My Garage Door?

 Best Garage Door Lubricant

-One of the most common questions we receive when performing service calls is: "What should I be using to lubricate my garage door?" and the next question usually is: "How often should I lubricate my garage door?".
+One of the most common questions a garage door technician will receive is: "What should I be using to lubricate my garage door?" and the next question usually is: "How often should I lubricate my garage door?".

 We recommend the 3-IN-ONE Garage Door Lube and you should lubricate your garage door at least two times per year.
 If you live in a really hot climate, you might wan't to lubricate your garage door once every three months.
 This will ensure all hardware on the garage door is moving freely which helps prevent wear and prolongs the life of the components.